Skip to content

 King Christian X (1912-1947), the grandfather of the current queen, was widely admired for his dignified behaviour during the Nazi occupation of Denmark during World War II.
 He rode his horse daily through the streets of Copenhagen without a bodyguard as a symbol of resistance and took steps to save Danish Jews from persecution.

-Queen Margrethe II is the first female monarch of Denmark since Queen Margrethe I (1376-1412).
+HM Queen Margrethe II (1940-) was the first female monarch of Denmark since Queen Margrethe I (1376-1412).
 But more female monarchs are likely in the future, after a 2009 referendum in which Danes decided girls should be on equal footing when it comes to the line of succession.
 The oldest child in each monarch's family will now be the presumptive next monarch, whether that child is a boy or a girl.

 Queen Margrethe II has studied Philosophy, Archaeology, and Political Science at a wide range of universities in Denmark and across Europe, including the University of Cambridge, the Sorbonne in Paris, and the London School of Economics.
 In addition, she has a strong relation to the Danish Defense, having received comprehensive training in the Women’s Air Force.